BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/epochs.md

 ## Concepts

 The `epochs` module defines on-chain timers that execute at fixed time intervals.
-Other Evmos modules can then register logic to be executed at the timer ticks.
+Other Butane modules can then register logic to be executed at the timer ticks.
 We refer to the period in between two timer ticks as an "epoch".

 Every timer has a unique identifier, and every epoch will have a start time and an end time,